merkle-open/gondel/docs/getting-started.md

 } from '@gondel/core';

 @Component('Button')
-export class Example extends GondelBaseComponent {
+export class Button extends GondelBaseComponent {
   start() {
     console.log('The button has been initialized');
   }